We have now lived in Bangkok, Thailand for four years, so thought it was about time we share the best things to do in Thailand.

 Enjoy rock climbing above the white sandy beaches

 Located in Krabi, you can set yourself into multitudes of rock-climbing routes.
 There is a total of 631 climbing routes that you can choose from if you are an avid climber.
 The cliffs rise above the sandy beaches and their turquoise waters, making this a fascinating destination to take magnificent pictures.
 Anyone interested in climbing can take classes offered on a half-day to multi-day basis at various schools located here, perfect for an active Krabi Itinerary.

 Visit one of the many elephant sanctuaries

 Elephants are one of the trademarks of Thailand culture.
 Therefore, you are likely to find a lot of rescue and rehabilitation centres located across the country.
 One of the most renowned sanctuaries is the Elephant Nature Park.
-Situated at the Chiang Mai, it is the largest sanctuary in Thailand.
-Want to see behind the things stuff?
+Situated at Chiang Mai, it is the largest sanctuary in Thailand.
 You can even volunteer at an elephant sanctuary!

 However, make sure to do your research and avoid the unethical elephant sanctuaries in Thailand; you can spot these by checking TripAdvisor to see if a sanctuary allows elephant rides, uses whips to control the behaviour of the elephants or charing a super high price for visitors.